 Celebrate Earth Day through service

-April 22 marks the 45th anniversary of Earth Day.
+April 22 marks the 47th anniversary of Earth Day.
 That gives you a month to plan activities with your friends and neighbors to help preserve the environment in your community.
-Find fun project ideas for all ages.